-Book a trip to the North Devon District
+1. North Devon District

 Covering 850 square miles of beautiful scenery and diverse landscapes, North Devon is the perfect place to base yourself for your South West holiday.
 Designated an Area of Outstanding Natural Beauty, North Devon’s coastline stretches for 171 square kilometres.
 Made up of towns and villages including Barnstaple, Croyde and Hartland, there are bars, restaurants, shops and cafes in each of these bustling tourist spots.
 Travelling with kids?
 Ilfracombe and Woolacombe are popular with families.
 Travelling as a couple?
 We recommend escaping the crowds and heading to picturesque Bideford instead.

-Head down to the East Devon District
+2. East Devon District

 Another Area of Outstanding Natural Beauty, East Devon’s landscapes are surrounded by rocky cliffs, rolling hills and long sandy beaches.
 Dawlish, famed for its steep red cliffs, is a small but lively resort within easy reach of both Torquay and Exeter.
 The medieval market towns of Axminster and Honiton are worth a visit too.
 Topping plenty of where to stay in Devon lists is ancient Exeter.
 At the heart of the city you’ll find